-The four primary idioms in our program are ballet, contemporary, hip hop, and African.
-The guidelines below focus on these but can also be applied to other idioms as appropriate:
+Record yourself performing in two different movement idioms of your choice.
+The primary idioms in our program are African, ballet, contemporary, and hip hop.
+The guidelines below focus on these but can also be applied to other idioms such as jazz, salsa, tap, etc. as appropriate.
+Choose the idioms you feel best represent your skills.